mrtamm/funnel-gdi/website/content/docs/security/oauth2.md

 Optionally, Funnel can also validate the scope and audience claims to contain specific values.

+It is not possible to configure administrative users for the OAuth2 authentication mode.

 To enable JWT authentication, specify `OidcAuth` section in your config file:

 ```yaml